-When we moved here last year Mid-March still meant banging the snow off of our boots on the front porch.
+When we moved here last year Mid-March we were still banging the snow off of our boots on the front porch.
 This winter was a lot easier on us New Yorkers, and now it seems like Spring is rolling out of bed a little earlier than normal as well.
 The last couple of weeks have been pretty therapeutic for me.
-It’s hard to be stressed out when you’re elbow deep in earth and ever breeze carries the scent of the basil and mint you’re planting.
+It’s hard to be stressed out when you’re elbow deep in earth and every breeze carries the scent of the basil and mint you’re planting.

 Tomato plants are still spending the cooler nights inside our garage to prevent frost damage.